Masher828/healthyme/replit.md

 # Overview

-HealthifyMe is a comprehensive health and fitness tracking web application that enables users to monitor their nutrition, workouts, weight progress, and overall wellness journey.
-The application provides a modern, mobile-first interface with features for meal logging, workout tracking, water intake monitoring, and progress visualization through charts and metrics.
+HealthifyMe Clone is a client-only demonstration application that replicates the core functionality of a health and fitness tracking platform.
+Built with React, TypeScript, and modern UI components, it provides a comprehensive interface for monitoring nutrition, workouts, weight progress, and overall wellness without requiring a backend server or database.

+This implementation uses mock data and localStorage for persistence, making it perfect for demonstrations, prototyping, or as a foundation for building a full-featured health app.

 # User Preferences

 Preferred communication style: Simple, everyday language.

-# System Architecture
+# System Architecture (Client-Only)

 ## Frontend Architecture
-The client-side application is built using React 18 with TypeScript, utilizing a modern component-based architecture.
+The application is built using React 18 with TypeScript, utilizing a modern component-based architecture.
 The UI is constructed with shadcn/ui components built on top of Radix UI primitives, providing accessible and customizable interface elements.
-Styling is handled through Tailwind CSS with a custom design system that includes HealthifyMe-specific color variables and theming support.
+Styling is handled through Tailwind CSS with responsive design patterns.

-The routing system uses Wouter for lightweight client-side navigation between different sections (Home, Meals, Workouts, Progress, Profile).
-State management is handled through React Query for server state synchronization and caching, with custom hooks for authentication and data fetching patterns.

-## Backend Architecture
-The server follows a REST API architecture built on Express.js with TypeScript.
-The application uses a layered architecture pattern with clear separation between routes, storage layer, and database operations.
-The server implements middleware for request logging, error handling, and authentication.

-The storage layer abstracts database operations through a well-defined interface (`IStorage`) that handles all CRUD operations for users, weight entries, meals, workouts, water intake, and body measurements.
-This design pattern allows for easy testing and potential database migrations.
+Key architectural decisions:
+- **Single Page Application (SPA)**: Client-side routing with Wouter for lightweight navigation
+- **Mock Authentication**: localStorage-based authentication system for demonstration
+- **Local State Management**: React hooks and local state for data management
+- **Type Safety**: Full TypeScript implementation with Zod validation schemas
+- **Responsive Design**: Mobile-first approach with bottom navigation

-## Authentication System
+## Authentication System (Mock)
-Authentication is implemented using OpenID Connect (OIDC) with Replit's authentication service.
-The system uses Passport.js strategies for handling the OAuth flow and maintains user sessions through PostgreSQL-backed session storage.
-Session management includes secure cookie configuration and automatic session cleanup.

-The authentication flow redirects unauthenticated users to the login endpoint and maintains user context throughout the application.
-Protected routes verify authentication status and handle unauthorized access gracefully.

-## Database Design
-The application uses PostgreSQL as the primary database with Drizzle ORM for type-safe database operations.
-The schema includes separate tables for users, weight entries, meals, workouts, water intake, body measurements, and session storage.

-Key design decisions include:
-- UUID primary keys for all entities to ensure uniqueness across distributed systems
-- Decimal precision for weight and measurement values to maintain accuracy
+The authentication system simulates a real login flow using localStorage for session persistence:
+- Mock user data with profile information and health metrics
+- Login/logout functionality with state persistence
+- Protected routes that redirect unauthenticated users
+- User context management through React hooks

+## Data Management (Mock Data)
+All application data is stored in `client/src/lib/mockData.ts` and includes:
+- **User Profile**: Demo user with health stats and preferences
+- **Meal Entries**: Sample meals with nutrition information
+- **Workout Logs**: Exercise sessions with duration and calories
-- Date-based partitioning for time-series data like weight entries and meals
+- **Weight Tracking**: Historical weight entries for progress charts
-- Foreign key relationships to maintain data integrity
-- Automatic timestamp tracking for audit trails
+- **Water Intake**: Daily hydration tracking

-## Data Validation
+## Component Architecture
-Input validation is handled through Zod schemas that are shared between client and server (`shared/schema.ts`).
-This ensures consistent validation rules across the entire application and provides TypeScript type safety.
-The schemas define validation for all user inputs including meal entries, workout logs, and profile updates.
+- **Pages**: Main application views (Home, Meals, Workouts, Progress, Profile)
+- **Components**: Reusable UI components (charts, trackers, forms)
+- **Hooks**: Custom React hooks for authentication and data management
+- **UI Library**: shadcn/ui components for consistent design

 ## Build System and Development
-The application uses Vite as the build tool for fast development and optimized production builds.
-The development setup includes hot module replacement, TypeScript checking, and asset optimization.
-The build process outputs static files for the client and bundled server code for deployment.
+The application uses Vite for development and build processes:

-Development tooling includes ESBuild for server bundling, PostCSS for CSS processing, and Tailwind CSS for utility-first styling.
-The configuration supports both development and production environments with appropriate optimizations.
+- Hot Module Replacement for fast development
+- TypeScript compilation and type checking
+- Tailwind CSS processing and optimization
+- Static file generation for deployment

+## Minimal Server Setup
+A lightweight Express server serves the built client files and handles SPA routing:
+- Static file serving from build directory
+- Catch-all routing for client-side navigation
+- Health check endpoint for deployment verification

 # External Dependencies